Thalassocracy/high-metal-legion-balance/readme.md

 ## FLYERS

+### Marauder
+*The Marauder is in an awkward position due to the fact that it serves the roles of both scout and harass unit.
+It seems to be undertuned, however.*
+- Build Cost: 240 -> 180
+- Damage: 16 -> 15

+### Lockheed
+*As the result of a nerf to the MLA Kestrel, the Lockheed is now awkwardly strictly better than the Kestrel.
+We've applied the Kestrel nerfs to the Lockheed in addition to some other well-deserved adjustments.*

+- Build Cost: 800 -> 1000
+- Main Weapon:
+  - Damage: 20 -> 10
+- Rocket Weapon:
+  - Damage: 250 -> 150

 ### Infiltrator
 *The Infiltrator currently travels extremely slowly between planets.
 We've ammended that.*

 - Gravwell Multiplier: 1 -> 6

+### Meteor
+*The Meteor is currently extremely difficult to deal with without air superiority.
+We've reduced their range and health so they aren't quite as untouchable versus ground forces.*

+Range: 250 -> 190
+Health: 2000 -> 1000

 ## ORBITAL STRUCTURES